hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

   ]
 ```

-It takes in an environment variable BUILD_LABEL (to be passed in by GoCD) and uses that to tag AMI name.
+Environment variable BUILD_LABEL (which is passed in by GoCD) is used to name final AMI.
 Other settings are just standard EC2 settings

-The Packer uses shell and file provisioners to install nginx and copies custom index.html (stored in the same repository with Packer file) over:
+Packer also uses shell and file provisioners to install nginx and copies custom index.html (stored in the same repository with Packer file) to AMI:

 ```
   "provisioners": [